lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 pachctl list file frames@master
 ```

 Then, you can list all of the frames in a directory.
-There will be many, so you may only want to see a preview of that list by piping the list command output to head.
+There will be many, so you may only want to see a preview by piping the list command output to head.
 ```
 pachctl list file frames@master:/SINGLE_VIDEO_DIRECTORY | head
 ```